About

 What do you write about?

-Higher education policy in the UK, openness and online life, pedagogy and education, technology, various conferences and events I attend.
+Higher education policy in the UK, openness and online life, politics, pedagogy and education, technology, various conferences and events I attend, and other things that capture my butterfly-like attention.
 With varying levels of seriousness and authority.

 Mixcloud: DJ mixes combining people talking about education and very noisy electronic music.